 \subsection{Triangles in the Erd\H{o}s-R\'{e}nyi random graph}

 In this subsection, we consider the number of triangles in the classical Erd\H{o}s-R\'{e}nyi random graph.
-In particular, let $G = G(n, p)$ be a random graph with $n$ vertices, where each edge appears with probability $p$, independent of all other edges.
-Set $J=\{1,2,\cdots,\tbinom{n}{3}\}$ and denote by $\{T_{i}, i\in J\}$ all the possible triangles between these $n$ vertices.
-Define for each $i\in J$,
+Specifically, let $G = G(n, p)$ be a random graph with $n$ vertices, where each edge appears with probability $p$, independent of all other edges.
+Set $J=\{1,2,\ldots,\binom{n}{3}\}$, and denote by $\{T_{i}, i\in J\}$ all possible triangles between these $n$ vertices.
+For each $i\in J$, define

-Set for each $i\in J$,
+Set, for each $i\in J$,